 - Have students take the online self-assessment before the start of the semester.

-- Use Blackboard's survey tool to create the surveys
+- Use the LMS's survey tool to create the surveys

 - Create a 1-point "assignment" using the Assignment tool for students to get experience creating and uploading a word processing file in the proper format.

-- Encourage students to use the Bb editor to attach a photo to their initial post
+- Encourage students to use the editor to attach a photo to their post

-Discussion forums are wonderful ways to accomplish a wide variety of learning objectives and are the primary way you will create a vibrant learning community in the class.
+Discussion forums are wonderful tools for accomplishing a wide variety of learning objectives and are the primary way you will create a vibrant learning community in the class.
 In particular, they: